SGSVertigo/vertigo-instructions/vertigo_blog.md

 This looks rather dramatic but the scale of the graph is very small.
 Users can experiment to find the best possible fit by varying the polynomial order matlab uses to fit the curve.
 Trial and error is a reasonable method with values between 2 and 6.

-Once these values are subtracted from the oscillatory graph the graph below is obtained.
+Once these values are subtracted from the oscillatory graph, the graph below is obtained.
 Constant amplitude and no visible drift.

 ![](wheel6.jpg)

-Drift will naturally occur with the gyroscopes too – although more so with the Yaw axis.
+Drift will naturally occur with the gyroscopes too – although more so around the Yaw axis.
 It can be removed in a similar way if some added information is available.
 An example here might be to know the orientation at the start and end of data collection.
 (Gyroscope drift is much easier to remove as it has a linear trend).

 It should also be noted that position drift is normally accounted for with the Kalman filter.
-Even indoor investigations, with no GPS signal will still use Kalman logic to avoid large global errors.
+Even indoor investigations, with no GPS signal, will still use Kalman logic to avoid large global errors.

 The annotated files for the activity above are [here](Link_files_wheel.zip).
-If drift is removed from the East direction too, it is possible to plot the exact position in space.
+If drift is removed from the East direction too, it is possible to plot the exact position of Vertigo on the rotating wheel.